-Develop a "park once environment" downtown, where users can access multiple destinations without the need to move their private vehicle.
+Develop a "park-once environment" downtown, where users can access multiple destinations without the need to move their private vehicle.

-Create new or adjust existing parking requirements to ensure continued downtown revitalization and investment, as technologies and private vehicle user preferences evolve.
+Create new or adjust existing parking requirements to ensure continued downtown revitalization and investment, as technologies and private vehicle user preferences evolve, while ensuring that all new development can address its parking requirements.